LOADING DOCS: THE POWER OF EMOTION

-Crowdfunding is a valuable tool to enable filmmakers to connect with audiences who are truly invested and interested in their work, and to start a journey that an audience can be actively involved in.
+Crowdfunding raises valuable funds and helps storytellers articulate ideas.
+It’s also a valuable tool to enable filmmakers to connect with audiences who are truly invested and interested in their work.
+They are part of the core audience who will share the documentary once released.

-This project’s obvious outcome is to produce 3-minute documentaries but there is so much more we aim to do.
-We demand a commitment not only to deliver excellent films, but also to take part in activities designed to develop your skills.
-Including forming rewarding partnerships, identifying, targeting and connecting with audiences and increasing your understanding of marketing and distribution strategies in the current media climate.
+Participating in Loading Docs requires the delivery of a high-quality film, but also to take part in activities designed to develop professional skills and provide new opportunities for your career development.
+These include forming rewarding partnerships, identifying, targeting and connecting with audiences and increasing understanding of marketing and distribution strategies in the current media climate.

-- Run a crowd funding campaign on Boosted
+- Run a crowdfunding campaign on Boosted in April/May 2022.

-- Work closely with the Loading Docs Executive Producers to develop the documentary
+- Work with the Loading Docs Executive Producer and Producer to creatively develop the documentary.

 Who owns the documentaries?

-All films remain the intellectual property of the filmmakers and Loading Docs retains the rights to distribute promote the films for a minimum period of three years.
+All films remain the intellectual property of the filmmakers, while Loading Docs retains the rights to distribute and promote the films for a minimum period of four years.

 Where do they go?

-The documentaries are primarily distributed online via Loading Docs’ Vimeo channel and on TVNZ OnDemand, but are freely available to share and embed.
+The documentaries are primarily distributed online via the Loading Docs’ website, Loading Docs’ YouTube, Loading Docs’ Facebook and Loading Docs’ Instagram, but are freely available to share and embed.
 This means that the films collectively support each other’s success.

-What happens after my Loading Doc short is released?
+What happens after my Loading Docs short is released?